Base camp in Spitsbergen during Winter

 Weather

 Strong winds are a common occurrence in Spitsbergen due to a phenomenon called katabatic winds.
 As the sun warms the air, this air rises and the cold air around the glaciers flows with gravity down the glacier to the sea.
 The strength of the wind depends on the size of the glacier, with maximum speeds of around 80kph / 50mph.
 The weather is usually calm in June and July, with the north winds beginning to blow in August.
 The wind direction can vary depending on the fjords which will channel the wind – the north and south facing fjords are the most exposed.
-There may also be low cloud cover and fog over the mountains during the summer.
-The weather is very changeable and poor weather does not normally persist for more than 2 days.

 The average annual rainfall in Longyearbyen is just 200 mm, the record rainfall for a single month only 56 mm.
 With such low rainfall, Spitsbergen is officially classed as a desert and forms part of the largest desert on earth, the Arctic polar desert.
 Rain showers are extremely rare, and when they do arrive it is just a light drizzle which only lasts for a few hours while on your Svalbard expedition.